ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/sudovivek/My-CVE](https://github.com/sudovivek/My-CVE) :  ![starts](https://img.shields.io/github/stars/sudovivek/My-CVE.svg) ![forks](https://img.shields.io/github/forks/sudovivek/My-CVE.svg)

 ## CVE-2023-33567
- An unauthorized access vulnerability has been discovered in ROS2 Foxy Fitzroy versions where ROS_VERSION is 2 and ROS_PYTHON_VERSION is 3.
+ ** DISPUTED ** An unauthorized access vulnerability has been discovered in ROS2 Foxy Fitzroy versions where ROS_VERSION is 2 and ROS_PYTHON_VERSION is 3.
 This vulnerability could potentially allow a malicious user to gain unauthorized access to multiple ROS2 nodes remotely.
 Unauthorized access to these nodes could result in compromised system integrity, the execution of arbitrary commands, and disclosure of sensitive information.
+NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2023-33567](https://github.com/yashpatelphd/CVE-2023-33567) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2023-33567.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2023-33567.svg)

 ## CVE-2023-33566
- An unauthorized node injection vulnerability has been identified in ROS2 Foxy Fitzroy versions where ROS_VERSION is 2 and ROS_PYTHON_VERSION is 3.
+ ** DISPUTED ** An unauthorized node injection vulnerability has been identified in ROS2 Foxy Fitzroy versions where ROS_VERSION is 2 and ROS_PYTHON_VERSION is 3.
 This vulnerability could allow a malicious user to inject malicious ROS2 nodes into the system remotely.
 Once injected, these nodes could disrupt the normal operations of the system or cause other potentially harmful behavior.
+NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.

 - [https://github.com/yashpatelphd/CVE-2023-33566](https://github.com/yashpatelphd/CVE-2023-33566) :  ![starts](https://img.shields.io/github/stars/yashpatelphd/CVE-2023-33566.svg) ![forks](https://img.shields.io/github/forks/yashpatelphd/CVE-2023-33566.svg)

 ## CVE-2023-33565
- ROS2 (Robot Operating System 2) Foxy Fitzroy ROS_VERSION=2 and ROS_PYTHON_VERSION=3 are vulnerable to Denial-of-Service (DoS) attacks.
+ ** DISPUTED ** ROS2 (Robot Operating System 2) Foxy Fitzroy ROS_VERSION=2 and ROS_PYTHON_VERSION=3 are vulnerable to Denial-of-Service (DoS) attacks.
 A malicious user potentially exploited the vulnerability remotely and crashed the ROS2 nodes.
+NOTE: this is disputed by multiple third parties who believe there was not reasonable evidence to determine the existence of a vulnerability.